Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 #### Data Harmonization
 - Two different clinical trial datasets with different column names and structures need to be mapped to a single harmonized schema
+- Additionally, climate data needs to be integrated with the clinical trial data
-- Use the provided `harmonized_clinical_schema.yaml` as the target schema for both datasets
+- Use the provided `harmonized_clinical_schema.yaml` as the target schema for all datasets
 - This schema defines how fields from each source dataset should be mapped to the common model
+- The datasets should be joined using location identifiers and dates

 #### Django Components
 1. **Create a Django Model**: